austinmscholl/php_CRUD/README.md

 Built using PHP and MySql

-Followed this tutorial to complete: https://www.taniarascia.com/create-a-simple-database-app-connecting-to-mysql-with-php/
+Followed [this](https://www.taniarascia.com/create-a-simple-database-app-connecting-to-mysql-with-php/) tutorial to complete